 If you have a CSHC, the Medicare Safety Net can offer a higher reimbursement from Medicare if your expenses for medical treatment exceed these thresholds.

-Remember that there might be different brands of the same medication, and more expensive ones typically aren’t covered under the PBS or the PBS Safety Net.
+Remember that there might be different brands of the same medication, and more expensive ones typically aren’t included under the PBS or the PBS Safety Net.
 To find out if a prescription is listed on the PBS, you can consult your GP or visit the PBS website and search online.

 The PBS Safety Net threshold typically changes on 1 January each year.